 Is the CMU Pantry available for students?

 The CMU Pantry is modifying its operations to serve the needs of our community while protecting the health and safety of our shoppers, staff and volunteers.
-The Pantry will now take orders through an online form and preparing food in bags for pick-up.
+The Pantry will now take orders through an online form and prepare food in bags for pick-up.
 For the time being, this will completely replace the in-person shopping experience.
-For more information, including online forms, pick-up hours and how to support the Pantry, visit the CMU Pantry website.
+For more information, including online forms, pickup hours and how to support the Pantry, visit the CMU Pantry website.